muneebs/csrf-armor/docs/SECURITY.md

 ---

-## What CSRF-Lite Actually Protects
+## What CSRF-Armor Actually Protects

 ### ✅ What I Built This to Stop